goncalo22/SkyrimNet-GamePlugin/docs/Features/player-dialogue.md

   <img src="/SkyrimNet-GamePlugin/img/dialogue.png" alt="dialogue" width="500"/>
 </p>

 This system allows the player to express **internal thoughts**, **spoken reactions**, and **context-aware dialogue** in response to game events, driven by LLM prompts.
 It blends narrative depth with character voice, enabling SkyrimNet to act like a true interactive roleplay engine.
+This system, depending on user settings and preferences turns your character into a blend of someone you control but that can also display a degree of creative and autonomous responses, inside the decisions you make and the personality you set.

 ---

 ## ✅ Core Concepts

 ### 1. **Player Dialogue**
-- Direct dialogue spoken by the player character.
+- Direct dialogue spoken by the player character. (either by text input or using speech-to-text, like open ai.whisper)
 - Can be manually initiated or generated in response to gameplay events.
 - Often injected into conversation trees or scene interactions.